-The Subdistrict depletions are ± 260 acre-feet during the irrigation season and ± 220 acre-feet during the non-irrigation season for a total of ± 480 acre-feet.
+The Subdistrict depletions on the Rio Grande are 1,775 acre-feet during the irrigation season and 1,763 acre-feet during the non-irrigation season for a total of 3,538 acre-feet.

-Irrigation Season: The Subdistrict has ±842 acre-feet in storage in WD20 Reservoirs and indicates a yield of ±190 acre-feet from forbearance agreements during the 2024 irrigation season and in April 2025, totaling ±1,032 acre-feet.
+Irrigation Season: The Subdistrict has ±1,762 acre-feet in storage in Beaver, Rio Grande, Continental and Santa Maria Reservoirs and expects Treasure Pass to yield ±106 acre-feet of in-season replacement water.
+The Subdistrict indicates a yield of ±1,249 acre-feet from forbearance agreements during the 2024 irrigation season and in April 2025, totaling ±3,117 acre-feet.

-The confirmed portfolio of water from storage in the 2024 ARP Year totals 842 acre-feet and indicates sufficient firm water to cover Injurious Stream Depletions in the unlikely event that no forbearance is available.
+The confirmed portfolio of water from storage and the in-season yield in the 2024 ARP Year indicates sufficient firm water to cover Injurious Stream Depletions in the unlikely event that no forbearance is available.

-• Non-Irrigation Season: The Subdistrict has ±220 acre-feet of Closed Basin Project water available to pay non-irrigation season depletions.
+Non-irrigation Season: The Subdistrict has ±1,763 acre-feet of Closed Basin Project water allocated to pay non-irrigation season depletions.